franfermon/arch-installation/README.md

     arch-chroot /mnt

 ### Localization
+Our first step here is set the correct timezone (trust me, it will save you a lot of headaches).
+You need to find your city in the following command and place it in /etc/localtime:

+> ln -sf /usr/share/zoneinfo/*Region*/*City* /etc/localtime

+And now we will sync system and hardware clocks:

+    hwclock --systohc

-Our first step here is to generate the locales needed by modifiying the file:
+Now we move on to generating the locales needed by modifiying the file:

     vim /etc/locale.gen